Frank Jenner: Evangelism

 Jenner likely asked more than 100,000 people, mostly on George Street, Sydney, whether they were headed for heaven or hell.

 Out of gratitude to God for giving him salvation, Jenner committed to consistently engaging in personal evangelism, and aimed to talk with ten different people every day thenceforward.
-For 28 years, from his initial conversion until his debility from Parkinson's disease, Jenner engaged in this form of evangelism.
-He probably spoke with more than 100,000 people in total, hundreds of whom made initial professions of commitment to Christianity.
+For 28 years, from his initial conversion until his debility from Parkinson's disease, probably spoke with more than 100,000 people in total, hundreds of whom made initial professions of commitment to Christianity.
 He kept religious tracts in his shirt pocket where he had previously kept his rabbit's foot, and he often gave these tracts to people he met.
-He also kept a card in his pocket with Philippians 4:13 on it in order to give himself courage in evangelising.
-This verse reads, "I can do all things through Christ who strengthens me."
 While engaging in these activities, Jenner would normally wear a white shirt, black shoes, and trousers, and sometimes a navy greatcoat.
 Usually evangelising on George Street, Sydney, Jenner asked many people the same question: "If you died within 24 hours, where would you be in eternity?
 Heaven or hell?"
 If they were willing to engage in conversation with him, he would invite them either to his home or to a local church.
 The question became known as "the Frank Jenner question".
 Jenner was most active in evangelism during World War II.
 On Saturday nights during the war, Jenner would invite groups of sailors to his home for a service consisting of some hymns and a short sermon.